kilgariff/dc-reloader/README.md

 `mkdcdisc` should be available in the user's `PATH` in order to build the .cdi image.

 ### How do I use it?
-Just put your `menu.bin` file in the `src` directory, change to that directory and run `make`.
+Just put your `main.bin` file in the `src` directory, change to that directory and run `make`.
 A CDI file called `disc.cdi` will be produced.
 After your menu boots, any subsequent times a program exits using `arch_exit()`, the menu will be loaded again.

 ### Attribution